Adopting or Fostering a Dog from Detroit Dog Rescue

 Detroit Dog Rescue works 7 days a week inside our kennels and with our partners.
 However, our office is open from 9-5pm, Monday and Wednesday through Friday.
-We are not in our office during weekends due to adoption events.
+Our office is closed on Tuesdays and on weekends.

 We are closed Christmas Eve and Christmas day in order to assist our shelter staff and our municipal partners.